lukehutton/streamlauncher/README.md

 -------
 1. Download prequisites above
 2. Download and install latest in [downloads](https://github.com/lukehutton/streamlauncher/releases)
-3. Set the correct paths in the Settings dialog
+3. Set the correct paths in the Settings dialog for Livestreamer and media player installations
 4. Set proper file caching for the media player under Media Player Args (See http://livestreamer.readthedocs.org/en/latest/issues.html#enable-caching-in-your-player) i.e. for vlc, --file-caching=5000 and for mplayer2, -cache 4096